Just feels so dreamlike

-Is there anything wrong with pictures where nothing is in focus?
+Is it truly detrimental if nothing is in focus?

-And have you ever had that moment when you point your camera at a park or street corner, and even though it’s still out of focus, you find it super beautiful?
-I totally have!
+Have you ever had a moment when you point your camera at the city lights or back street corners, and even though it’s out of focus, you find it beautiful?

-Please do take a look at my work, even if only briefly.
+So, please take a moment to look at my images, even if just for a moment.

 Note: